 As someone who has been in the laundry industry as long as myself (almost 40 years) you start to witness different changes and trends within the industry.
 I currently recognize significant trends and have witnessed evolutionary changes within the vended laundry industry.
 We are fortunate to be seeing one of these evolutionary changes as I write this article.
 To set the evolutionary timeline, I have attached my top seven picks for significant (or evolutionary) changes within the vended laundry industry.

 1. Front load washers – The advent of the front load washer has changed the scenery of the laundry environment.
-The front load washers were a change from the traditional top loader washer that changed the primitive landscape by creating a better, cleaner wash and by using less water.
-The front load washer produces a cleaner product by vigorous tumble action along with 5 different water changes to really clean the clothes.
+Front load washing machines were an evolution of the traditional top loader washer that changed the primitive landscape by creating a better, cleaner wash and by using less water.
+The front load washer produces a cleaner product through a vigorous tumble action along with 5 different water changes to really clean the clothes.
 Philco Bendex was one of the first front load washers which was quickly followed by the early Wascomats.
-The front load washers were the first real evolutionary change that caused the death of the Top load washer dinosaur.
+The front load washers were the first real evolutionary change in the vended laundry industry, and caused the death of the top load washer dinosaur.

-2. Multi Sized Washers - The creation of the front load washers allowed the Laundromat owner to have different sized washers for different sized loads.
-Amteck and Wascomat was a couple of the early manufacturer of the “large capacity”, multi-sized washers.
-The large capacity washers allowed the customer to pick a washer by the size of the laundry to be washed.
+2. Multi Sized Washers - The creation of front load washers allowed the Laundromat owner to have different sized washers for different sized loads.
+Amteck and Wascomat were a couple of the early manufacturers of the “large capacity”, multi-sized washers.
+The large capacity washers allowed the laundry customer to pick a washer by the size of the load to be washed.
 The large capacity washers help the Laundromat owner by providing washers that was not available in the home and that increased the revenue of their Laundromat.
 The larger capacity washers have a high vend price and would increase the revenue of the Laundromat.
-This trend still continues today with many Laundromat having 80#, 100# and even 125 # washers in their stores.
+This trend still continues today with many Laundromats having 80#, 100# and even 125 # washers in their stores.
 The multi-sized washers lead the coin laundry industry out of the dark ages and into the dawn of the modern Laundromat.

 3. Stack Dryers – The stack dryers have revolutionized the laundry industry by doubling the drying capacity and doubling the revenue of the dryer.
 American Dryer revolutionized the laundry industry by introducing the first 30 # stack dryer.
 The 30 # stack dryer gave the modern Laundromat the ability to match a pound of drying to a pound of washing.
 No longer were the customers required to wait in line to dry their clothes.
 Now the modern Laundromat had enough drying capacity to get the customers in and out of the Laundromat as quickly as possible.
 The stack dryer was quickly embraced as a revolution in the laundry industry and currently every Laundromat we equipped within the last 15 years has been 99% stack dryers.

 4. Card Systems – The card system has had a long gestation period throughout its development.
-The card system although not quickly embraced had the long lasting qualities that could not kill a terrific idea.
 The advantage of no more coins and the ability to have penny increment washers and dryers proved too great a concept to die.
-Over the course of decades the card systems have evolved to become the standard of the “Mega Laundromat”.
+Over the course of decades vended laundry card systems have evolved to become the standard of the “Mega Laundromat”.
 The multi-store operator could only handle 12-16 stores before just processing quarters became a 7 day a week job by itself.
 The accountability of the card store forced the evolution from the mom & pop type cash operation to the corporate owned Mega Store operator.
-Now Laundromats can be monitored and audited on line and all you need is a trusted body to collect the “paper”.
-The scale-ability of card stores is un-limited and the features and benefits of the card stores keep on continuing.
+Now Laundromats can be monitored and audited online and all you need is a trusted body to collect the “paper”.
+The scale-ability of card stores is unlimited and the features and benefits of the card stores keep on continuing.

-5. Large Capacity Stack Dryers – The ability to have 45-50 lbs.
-Stack Dryers again has changed Laundromat landscape.
-With two different sized stack dryers in the same Laundromat has given birth to the Laundromat with more drying capacity than washing capacity.
-This is a minor technological jump first started by Alliance with the 45 lbs. stack dryer, but significant evolutionary change none-the-less.
+5. Large Capacity Stack Dryers – The ability to have 45-50 lbs. stack dryers again has changed the Laundromat landscape.
+With two different sized stack dryers in the same Laundromat, we now have more drying capacity than washing capacity.
+This is a minor technological jump first started by Alliance with the 45 lbs. stack dryer, but a significant evolutionary change none-the-less.
 Now Laundromats can eliminate the dryer bottleneck and whisk the customers through the drudgery of doing their laundry.
-No more fist fights in the Laundromat where dry only customers are verbally assaulted when they went to dry their clothes.
+No more fist fights in the Laundromat where dry-only customers are verbally assaulted when they went to dry their clothes.
 No longer should any Laundromat have too few dryers.